VijayVignesh1/Yolov3/README.md

 2. Validating the model on an image <br><br>
 &nbsp; &nbsp; &nbsp; ![](images/Result.jpg)<br><br>

-With a little tweaking, the model can be trained on other datasets as well. ;) <br>
+With a little tweaking, the model can be trained on other datasets as well. :wink: <br>

-Go ahead, pull it, train it and have fun. :) <br>
+Go ahead, pull it, train it and have fun. :smiley: <br>